Small switches called transistors are found in almost every electronic device.

 Note:

-However, this formula gives a decent estimate for simple computations.
+However this formula gives a decent figure for simple calculations.

-It is crucial to confirm that the computed current is within the relay coils operational range.
+It is essential to confirm that the calculated current is within the relay coils operational range.

 The coil may get damaged if the current rating is exceeded.

-For precise information and suggestions, please consult the relays datasheet at all times.
+For exact information and suggestions please consult the relays datasheet.

-The circuit diagram presented depicts a transistor operating in the common emitter mode with a relay coil connected between the positive supply and the transistor collector.
+The circuit diagram presented above indicates a transistor operating in the common emitter mode with a relay coil connected between the positive supply and the transistors collector pin.

-Connect the relay coil across the positive supply and the transistor collector.
+Connect the relay coil across the positive supply and the transistor collector pin.

 Apply a small voltage exceeding 0.6V across the base emitter junction of the transistor.